Giuliani says 3 Americans held by North Korea will be freed today

 "As everybody is aware, the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail," Trump tweeted.
 "Stay tuned!"

+More: Trump hints at release of American prisoners held in North Korea

+More: South Korea to remove speakers that blasted North Korea for decades

-The three men — Kim Hak-Song, also known as Jin Xue Song; Tony Kim, also known as Kim Sang-Duk; and Kim Dong-Chul — have been relocated within the secretive nation and are getting medical treatment ahead of the planned release, according to multiple media reports.
+The three men have been relocated within the secretive nation and are getting medical treatment ahead of the planned release, according to multiple media reports.

+Kim Dong-Chul, 64, of Fairfax, Va., was arrested in October 2015 and sentenced to 10 years of hard labor in April 2016 on charges of spying and other offenses.
+Tony Kim, 59, was detained at the Pyongyang airport in April 2017 as he was set to depart the country and subsequently accused of "hostile acts."
+Kim Hak-Song, 55, was accused of "hostile acts" in May 2017.

+If the release occurs,Trump deserves high praise for his efforts, said Harry Kazianis, director of defense studies at the Center for the National Interest think tank — and for averting a military conflict that seemed possible a few months ago.
+But Kazianis also warned that Trump should "not rush to crush on a regime that has over 100,000 people in political prison camps."

 Moon and Kim also agreed to work on a plan to formally end the Korean War that was ended under a temporary armistice in 1953.
 North Korea's leader has said a formal end to the hostilities, along with a pledge from the U.S. not to attack his nation, would essentially eliminate Pyongyang's need for a nuclear arsenal.